AishikAnalogCKTdesign/Portable-Charger/README.md

 source of already stepped down voltage as the step down transformer in Spice can’t be modelled.
-The Transformer turns ratio should be calculated via the given below formula equation Np/Ns equals to Ep/Es where the Ns is the number if turns in the primary coil and the Ns is the number of turns in the secondary coil .
+The Transformer turns ratio should be calculated via the given below formula equation Np/Ns equals to Ep/Es where the Ns is the number if turns in the primary coil and the Ns is the number of turns in the secondary coil .
 The Ep is the voltage across the primary node and the Es is the voltage across the secondary node and the capacitance values to reduce the ripple must be